CenterforCyberIntelligence/COVID-19_New-York-State-Regional-Risk-Map-Analysis/README.md

 # New York State COVID-19 Analytics
 ### Regional Risk Mapping

-The below figures aim to provide an insight into each county's condition in New York as it pertains to the severity of the COVID-19 pandemic.
-The statistics are divided by [Regional Councils](https://regionalcouncils.ny.gov/).
+This script aims to aid in providing an insight into each county's condition in New York as it pertains to the severity of the COVID-19 pandemic.
+Data analysis is divided by [Regional Councils](https://regionalcouncils.ny.gov/).
 Planners use these figures to quickly visualize the regions that are likely most at risk of local medical infrastructure becoming overwhelmed.
 This information is then used to make operational decisions.

-Using publicly available information and insights gained from the New York State Department of Health, the figures below reveal the current 14-day trend in COVID-19 cases (based on a seven-day rolling average) and provides insight into the potential for local medical infrastructure to be overwhelmed based on assessed ICU bed usage.
+Using publicly available information and insights gained from the New York State Department of Health, the generated figures reveal the current 14-day trend in COVID-19 cases (based on a seven-day rolling average) and provides insight into the potential for local medical infrastructure to be overwhelmed based on assessed ICU bed usage.

 <br>